 Housed in the actual hangers of the now disused airfield of Ford Island the Pacific Aviation Museum is a homage to the large and perilous air campaign waged against the Japanese fleet.
-The collection of Aircraft is varied and extensive and isn’t just WW2 Aircraft it also features some more modern machines of war including an F-14 Tomcat, Bell AH-1 Cobra, F-16A (under refurbishment), and an F-15.
+The collection of Aircraft is varied and extensive and isn’t just WW2 Aircraft it also features some more modern machines of war including an F-14 Tomcat, Bell AH-1 Cobra, an F-16A, FA-18C, an F-15, and an F4 Phantom.
 It also features some Russian cold war Migs.
-But the pride of the collection is the WW2 Birds such as the Type Zero Fighter, P-40 Warhawk, and a B-17 flying fortress.
+But the pride of the collection is the WW2 Birds such as the Type Zero Fighter, P-40 Warhawk, F4F-3 Wildcat, and a B-17 flying fortress*.

 It is a good collection of aircraft but not the finest line-up available.
 While some relevant aircraft are included there are some important WW2 planes missing.
 However, the overall experience of visiting the Actual hangers of the Base, complete with bullet holes from the actual attack makes the experience very compelling.
 The bravery of the pilots of the Era is second to none and the Museum does an incredible job of paying homage to this.

-If you love planes and flying you will love the museum, but even if that is not your interest there is still a lot to like about the museum apart from just looking at planes.
+If you love planes and aviation you will love the museum, but even if that is not your interest there is still a lot to like about the museum apart from just looking at planes.
 The history is pretty overwhelming.